IUD’s (Intrauterine devices)

 - Bring a spare pair of underpants, a sanitary pad, a pair of warm socks and your Medicare card.

-- Owing to the anaesthetic, you can not drive a car for the rest of the day after the procedure.
+- We perform the insertion under IV sedation, so owing to the anaesthetic, you can not drive a car for the rest of the day after the procedure.

-- We can arrange to supply you with the IUD, or if your GP gave you a prescription for an IUD, please arrange to have the prescription filled and bring it with you.
+- We can arrange to supply you with the IUD, or if your GP gave you a prescription for a hormonal IUD, please arrange to have the prescription filled and bring it with you.

 - The fee is payable on the day of the insertion.